Am I eligible to receive a travel advance?Salaried Employees:

-Please consider using a personal credit card or personal funds.
+Also, consider using a personal credit/debit card or personal funds.
 Expense Reports can be requested to firstname.lastname@example.org at any time.
 Reimbursements are processed every day during the business week, which should enable reimbursement before the credit card payment is due.

-Registration fees can be prepaid by either a Travel & Hospitality Card or a Purchasing Card.
+Registration fees should be prepaid by either a T&H Card or a Purchasing Card.

 Lodging can be prepaid by a Supplier Invoice if the hotel sends an invoice to your department, detailing the charges per night for room and various taxes.
 If the Supplier record has not already been set up, you must ask the hotel for a W-9 form and have your Procurement and Expense Specialist initiate a supplier.
 This must be done before starting the Supplier Invoice, which must state the traveler's name, arrival date, and departure date in the Invoice Number field.